Battle of Decimomannu

-The Battle of Decimomannu or Caralis took place in Sardinia when a Carthaginian army sailed to the island to support a local revolt against Roman rule.
-The army, led by Hasdrubal the Bald, fought a similar size Roman army under the Praetor Titus Manlius Torquatus in the Fall of 215 BC somewhere between Sestu and Decimomannu, just north of Caralis.
+The Battle of Decimomannu, Battle of Cornus or Battle of Caralis was fought 215 BC on the island of Sardinia when a Carthaginian army sailed to the island to support a local revolt against Roman rule.
+The army, led by Hasdrubal the Bald, fought a Roman army of similar size under the praetor Titus Manlius Torquatus in the Fall of 215 BC somewhere between Sestu and Decimomannu, just north of Caralis.
 The Romans destroyed the Carthaginian army and then scattered their fleet in a sea battle south of Sardinia.

 Strategic situation

 The Romans were hard pressed after the Battle of Cannae, with several South Italian cities deserting to Carthage.
 Hannibal Barca and his army were active in Campania, while a second Carthaginian army under Hanno, son of Bomilcar had become active in Bruttium.
 The Romans fielded several armies, which avoided attacking Hannibal but struck at his allies whenever possible.

 In Iberia, Hasdrubal Barca, brother of Hannibal, had been fighting skirmishes with the Scipio brothers (Publius and Gnaeus) since his defeat in the Battle of Ebro River.
 In 216 BC, the Carthaginian Senate sent him reinforcements with orders to march to Italy.
 In Africa, Mago Barca was put in command of an army of 12,000 infantry, 1,500 horse, and 20 elephants with orders to join Hannibal.

 The Romans had been fighting the native Sardinians from time to time, ever since they obtained Sardinia through blackmail in 237 BC.
 By 216 BC, the situation on the island was ripe for revolt.
 The single Roman Legion posted there was understrength from sickness.
 The praetor, Q. Mucius Scavola, was also sick.
 Payment and provisions from Rome were irregular.
 Hampsicora, a Punic-Sardinian landowner, asked for aid from Carthage.
 Carthage sent an officer named Hanno to finance the revolt and then raised an army similar to that of Mago's for an expedition to Sardinia.
 Hasdrubal the Bald and another Mago was in charge of the expedition.

 Before the Carthaginian expedition sailed for Sardinia, the strategic situation changed.
 Hanno the Elder was defeated by Tiberius Sempronius Longus in Lucania, and Hasdrubal Barca lost most of his field army in the Battle of Dertosa in Iberia.
 The Carthaginian senate ordered Mago to Iberia, but the Sardinian expedition sailed as planned.
 However, a storm blew the fleet off course to the Balearic Islands, where many ships had to be hauled ashore and repaired (Livy xxiii 36, Lazenby J.F p96-98).
 This delayed the Carthaginian arrival in Sardinia.